ITSMEUNICK-21/M2_AVR_based_Homespace_Automation_with_Daylight_Monitoring/README.md

 # AVR based Homspace Automation with Daylight Monitoring
 * The objective of this project is to develop an energy-efficient system that automates the turning on or off lights in a home space by detecting the human presence and daylight monitoring is added as a responsible feature in the system.
-The detection of the human presence is performed with the help of an Ultrasonic sensor and daylight monitoring is done using a LDR sensor.
-The microcontroller used is Atmega328p.
+The detection of the human presence is performed with the help of an Ultrasonic sensor and daylight monitoring is done using a LDR sensor and the microcontroller being used is Atmega328p.

 ## Badges